 Brick is a classic building material for residential construction, but brick exteriors sometimes look drab and dark.
 Deep red and brown brick houses are the worst offenders.
-To brighten dark brick homes, you have two options: actually brighten the brick or make the overall look appear brighter with lighter, brighter accents.
+To brighten dark brick homes, you have two options: brighten the brick or make the overall look appear brighter with lighter, brighter accents.

 The right solution for you depends on your home and your taste.
 You may find that a combination of ideas works best.